xJeris/EQEMU_Item_Expansions/README.md

 ## Additional Info

 Items released between official expansions will be assigned to the earlier expansion.
-For example, some tradeskill items were added between Dragons of Norrath and Depths of Darhallow.
+For example, some tradeskill items were added between Dragons of Norrath and Depths of Darkhallow.
 They would be included with Dragons of Norrath in this list.
 <br/><br/>

 ## Update Log